Musical notation: Chromatic staff notations

-Over the past three centuries, hundreds of music notation systems have been proposed as alternatives to traditional western music notation.
+Over the past three centuries, hundreds of music notation systems have been proposed as alternatives to traditional Western music notation.
 Many of these systems seek to improve upon traditional notation by using a "chromatic staff" in which each of the 12 pitch classes has its own unique place on the staff.
 An example is Jacques-Daniel Rochat's Dodeka music notation.
 These notation systems do not require the use of standard key signatures, accidentals, or clef signs.
 They also represent interval relationships more consistently and accurately than traditional notation, e.g. major 3rds appear wider than minor 3rds.
-Many of these systems are described and illustrated in Gardner Read's "Source Book of Proposed Music Notation Reforms".
+Many of these systems are described and illustrated in Gardner Read's Source Book of Proposed Music Notation Reforms.

 Graphic notation

-The term 'graphic notation' refers to the contemporary use of non-traditional symbols and text to convey information about the performance of a piece of music.
-Composers such as Johanna Beyer.
-Christian Wolff, Carmen Barradas, Earle Brown, Yoko Ono, Anthony Braxton, John Cage, Morton Feldman, Cathy Berberian, Graciela Castillo, Krzysztof Penderecki, Cornelius Cardew, Pauline Oliveros and Roger Reynolds are among the early generation of practitioners.
-The book Notations, by John Cage and Alison Knowles, is another example of this kind of notation.
+The term "graphic notation" refers to the contemporary use of non-traditional symbols and text to convey information about the performance of a piece of music.
+Composers such as Johanna Beyer, Christian Wolff, Carmen Barradas, Earle Brown, Yoko Ono, Anthony Braxton, John Cage, Morton Feldman, Cathy Berberian, Graciela Castillo, Krzysztof Penderecki, Cornelius Cardew, Pauline Oliveros and Roger Reynolds are among the early generation of composers who innovated forms of graphic notation beginning in the mid-twentieth century.
+The book Notations, edited by John Cage and Alison Knowles and published by Something Else Press in 1969, compiles many examples of this kind of notation.

 Simplified music notation

-Simplified Music Notation is an alternative form of musical notation designed to make sight-reading easier.
+Simplified music notation is an alternative form of musical notation designed to make sight-reading easier.
 It is based on classical staff notation, but incorporates sharps and flats into the shape of the note heads.
-Notes such as double sharps and double flats are written at the pitch they are actually played at, but preceded by symbols called history signs that show they have been transposed.
+Notes such as double sharps and double flats are written at the pitch they are actually played at, but preceded by symbols called "history signs" that show they have been transposed.